-Staff from the Department of Facilities is responsible for maintaining all University property and facilities, removing snow from sidewalks and entryways during the winter and trimming shrubs and grass in the spring and summer.
-In the residence halls, facilities staff members are responsible for general upkeep, physical appearance and overall cleanliness.
-Specifically, the staff is responsible for cleaning public areas, hallways, lounges and common bathrooms.
-However, the staff is not responsible for cleaning student rooms or bathrooms in student rooms (Northpointe).
+Staff from the Department of Facilities are responsible for maintaining all University property and facilities, removing snow from sidewalks and entryways during the winter and trimming shrubs and grass in the spring and summer.
+In the residence halls, facilities staff members are responsible for general upkeep, physical appearance, and overall cleanliness.
+Specifically, the staff is responsible for cleaning public areas, hallways, lounges, and common bathrooms.
+However, the staff is not responsible for cleaning student rooms or bathrooms in student rooms.

 While on campus, your residence hall room is your home ... please treat it as such.
-Any malfunction of building equipment, maintenance needs, problems or questions regarding a student room or hall can be reported to the Department of Facilities at (201) 692-2001.
-During non-business hours (from 5 p.m. to 9 a.m. the following morning), facilities emergencies should be reported to the Department of Public Safety at (201) 692-2222.
+Any malfunction of building equipment, maintenance needs, problems or questions regarding a student room or hall can be reported to the Department of Facilities: Metro: (201) 692-2001; Florham: (973) 443-8926.
+During nonbusiness hours (from 5 p.m. to 9a.m. the following morning), facilities emergencies should be reported to the Department of Public Safety at (201) 692-2222 for Metro and (973) 443-8888 for Florham.